 Evaluator Rating Descriptions Points Awarded Excellent : The proposal successfully addresses all relevant aspects of the element being evaluated.
 Any shortcomings are minor, and the element contributes appropriately to the meeting the requirements of the criterion.
 100% Good : The proposal addresses the element well; although, certain improvements are possible in relation to meeting the overall criterion.
 75% Fair : The proposal broadly addresses the element; however, there are significant weaknesses that would need additional clarification or justification in relation to meeting the overall criterion.
 50% Poor : The proposal has inherent weaknesses with respect to the element being evaluated and does not materially support the criterion.
-25% Fail : The proposal fails to address the element in all aspects and its relationship to supporting the criterion.
+25% Fail: The proposal fails to address the element in all aspects and its relationship to supporting the criterion.
 0%

-Evaluator Rating Points
+Duon and Castina Evaluator Rating

 Proposal Section Excellent Good Fair Poor Fail Possible Total Points

 Credentials, Experience, and Local Management Team 50

 System Requirements 50

 Ambulance Deployment 30

-Vehicle (10-point additional credit for 4WD) 30
+Vehicle (10-point additional credit for 4WD) 20 + 10

 Personnel 20

 Hospital & Community 20

 Disaster 20

 Quality Performance & ePCR 50

 Dispatch 30

-Financial & Administration 40

 Additional Requirements 10

+Fiscal Strength Scoring will be completed by CPA 40

 Total 350